Deploy DMG Apps on macOS using Intune

 In general, when deploying a self-updating application such as Google Chrome or Zoom, you should set Ignore the app version to Yes.

-In some cases, you may choose to disable the autoupdating setting for an app.
-In that case you can select Ignore app version to No which will allow you to control the app updates by only managing the deployments of new versions using Intune.
+In some cases, you may choose to disable the autoupdating setting for an app to manage app updates only from Intune, then you can select Ignore app version to No.

 Note